 No textbooks are required for this course.
 However, chapters 11 and 14 in Provinces: Canadian Provincial Politics, 3rd Edition, edited by Christopher Dunn, University of Toronto Press, 2016 is recommended and can be accessed at the library.
+A copy will be placed on reserve.
 Specific readings are listed in the week-by-week outline.